-Drug detox is not a cure for drug addiction but a stepping stone to recovery.
+Drug detox is not a cure for drug addiction but a steppingstone to recovery.
 Recovery must start with abstinence so that therapeutic measures, treatments and interventions can be of maximum benefit.

+Classed as a mental health illness, addiction is defined as a “chronic relapsing brain disease” by public health England and the National Institutes of Health.
 Many die from addiction each and every day; it is important that if you do suffer from addiction that you access the correct addiction treatment promptly.

-We find, our person centred approach to treatment works best.
-We incorporate many different treatments to treat every aspect of addiction and any co occurring illnesses that are present.
+We find, our person-centred approach to treatment works best.
+We incorporate many different treatments to treat every aspect of addiction and any co-occurring illnesses that are present.

 Our residential drug rehabilitation programmes can run from weeks to months, dependent on what your individual treatment needs are.
-We also provide supported housing accommodation for those that need longer to adjust to to life abstinent, or whom do not have a suitable and safe home environment to return to.
+We also provide supported housing accommodation for those that need longer to adjust to life abstinent, or whom do not have a suitable and safe home environment to return to.

 We focus on long term recovery and quality of recovery, and therefore will do all we can to support our clients and meet whatever their treatment needs are.